LoelStark/Code-and-Coffee/README.md

 Use a live server extension (VS Code recommended)

-#📘 About the Project
+# About the Project

 This website was created to combine two passions:
 Great coffee and great code.

-#It features:
+# It features:

 A warm, comforting UI inspired by coffee shop vibes